SimmonsRitchie/court_docket_scraper/readme.md

 Unfortunately, the UJS website is slow and cumbersome.
 To check why a person was arrested, reporters must typically sift through scores of individual PDFs.
 Checking dockets for several counties can take upwards of an hour.

 This program takes the work out of that task.
 It parses all of the PDFs for selected counties, extracts the info we want (eg. charges, bail amount, DOB of individual), and then emails a list of that info to a selected email address (or addresses).
-The list includes links to the relevant PDFs.
+The list includes links to the original PDF dockets for easy reference.

 If any person has been charged with homicide, that will be noted in the email's subject line.